rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/staff_and_roles/README.md

 <br/>
-**ii.
-Screenshot of the same  WordPress Author and Helpdesk Admin while viewing Tickets:**
+**2. Screenshot of the same  WordPress Author and Helpdesk Admin while viewing Tickets:**

 In this screenshot, the same WordPress Author and Helpdesk Admin is on the tickets section and is able to  Edit, Quick Edit, Trash or View anyone's tickets.